Skip to main content

 Morzine Is Easier to Get To

 Just 1¼ hours from Geneva, Morzine makes for a great last-minute getaway.
-Plus, all More Mountain catered chalets include airport transfers with Skiidy Gonzales, so you’ll get there in no time at all.
+Plus, all More Mountain guests benefit from an exclusive discount with airport transfer company Skiidy Gonzales, so you’ll get there in no time at all.

 But Transferring to Méribel is Still Possible, of Course!